D | E

 communities to cities.

-A belief systems that embraces people of diverse languages
+A belief system that embraces people of diverse languages

 and cultural traditions and that has had significant